Key takeaways

 How easy is it to copy a key fob?

-Copying most RFID key fobs is simple: use a key fob copying service that specializes in cloning fobs.
+Copying most RFID key fobs is simple: use a key fob copying service specializing in cloning fobs.

 With this in mind, they’re as easy to copy as traditional keys.
 However, the main difference between a traditional metal key and a key fob security is that you can track and monitor who accesses your property when using a key fob entry system.